mdlacasse/Owl/README.md

 Available rates are from 1928
 to last year and can be used to test historical performance.
-Fixed rates can also be provided, as well as stochastic rates, which are generated using the statistical characteristics of a selected historical year range.
+Fixed rates can also be provided, as well as stochastic rates, which are generated using the statistical characteristics (mean and covariance matrix) of a selected historical year range.
 Extending the capabilities to Monte Carlo simulations should therefore be straightforward.
 Mean rates over a data period can also be chosen.